segmentio/segment-docs/src/connections/destinations/catalog/actions-taboola-actions/index.md

 [Taboola](https://developers.taboola.com/backstage-api/reference/create-a-first-party-audience/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} integration allows you to connect and target your Segment audiences with Taboola.

 This destination is maintained by Taboola.
-For any issues with the destination, [contact their Support team](mailto:support@taboola.com).
+For any issues with the destination, contact their Support team or your account manager.

 ## Getting started